groffless/Assignment-3-API-Specification-and-Review-Presentation/README.md

 # Precipitation for floods in Manitoba

 ## API Description

-Our API offers real time precipittion for floods in Manitoba.
-For checking the precipitation for floods in Manitoba, you can access amount of rainfall, location and date.
+Our API offers real time precipittion data and how its amount can reflect floods in Manitoba.
+For checking the precipitation that cause floods in Manitoba, you can access amount of rainfall, location and date.

-## Endpoints
+## Endpoints with parameters
 URI: https://weather.visualcrossing.com/VisualCrossingWebServices/rest/services/timeline/Winnipeg?unitGroup=metric&include=days&key=KPUJXVDUSAV6LY38KM4RWGEAJ&contentType=json
 From VisualCrossing.com<br>

-Parameters examples:
+**Parameters examples:**

-address: Winnipeg
+location: Winnipeg

+date: dd/mm/yyy

+amount of rainfall: (mm)

 latitude: 49.8995

 longitude: -97.1411

 ## Resources

+_Sources with reliable precipitation/ flooding data for Manitoba, Canada: https://www.gov.mb.ca/mit/floodinfo/index.html_

 Placement for paragraph